QuantEcon/cbc_2024/source_files/wednesday/autodiff.md

 import numpy as np
 ```

-## What is automatic differentiation
+## What is automatic differentiation?

 Autodiff is a technique for calculating derivatives on a computer.